JoaoVictorfss/JoaoVictorfss/README.md

 ---

 <p>
   I am an IT student and a technology enthusiast.
-I have been studying web development since 2019, therefore acquiring knowledge about JavaScript, database, HTML, CSS, React, Angular, Java and Node.
+I have been studying web development since 2019, therefore acquiring knowledge about, design patterns, microservices, scalable technologies, JaScript, atabase, HTML, CSS, React, Angular, Java and Node.
 Nice to meet you!
 </p

 ---